Cron Alternatives for Reliable Scheduling

 Cancellation is an afterthought

-With durable scheduling, each event gets its own timer.
-You schedule it once at event time and the system handles the rest.
+With Posthook, each event gets its own timer.
+You schedule it once at event time and Posthook handles the rest.

 Schedule once, no scanning.
 When a user signs up, schedule a reminder for 48 hours later.
 When an invitation is created, schedule its expiry for 7 days out.
 No polling loop, no “what’s due now” query.
 Each timer fires at its own time.